arcelien/pba/README.md

   </tr>
 </table></div>

 Scripts to reproduce results are located in `scripts/table_*.sh`.
 One argument, the model name, is required for all of the scripts.
-The available options are those reported for each dataset in Tables 1-4 of the paper, among the choices: `wrn_28_10, ss_32, ss_96, ss_112, pyramid_net`.
+The available options are those reported for each dataset in Table 2 of the paper, among the choices: `wrn_28_10, ss_32, ss_96, ss_112, pyramid_net`.
 Hyperparamaters are also located inside each script file.

 For example, to reproduce CIFAR-10 results on Wide-ResNet-28-10: